 Discover Fire Ant Pest Control Methods

-Given ants can damage both your yard and harm people, it’s a good idea to take care of them as soon as possible.
+Znts can damage both your yard and harm people.
+It’s a good idea to take care of them as soon as possible.
 Unfortunately, fire ants migrate so frequently it’s impossible to completely kill them off, but you can take their numbers down to a manageable level.
 Commonly used methods of fire ant pest control include:

 • The drench method: This involves pouring liquid insecticide into the center of each mound, using enough to flood the whole mound so that you kill the queen.
 Don’t overdo it; insecticide is bad for the environment.
 Note that fire ant mounds don’t have a central hole, so you’ll have to make one.